-3.1.
-Qualitative experiments
+3.1 Qualitative experiments

-3.1.1.
-EXPERIMENTS ON CELEBA
+3.1.1 Experiments on CelebA

-We first train the deformable generator on the 10,000 images from CelebA benchmark dataset (Liu et al., 2015).
-Some examples in CelebA are shown in Figure 2, which are processed by the OpenFace (Amos et al., 2016) and cropped to 64×64 pixels.
+We first train the deformable generator on the 10,000 images from CelebA benchmark dataset [25].
+Some examples in CelebA are shown in Figure 2, which are processed by the OpenFace [2] and cropped to 64×64 pixels.
 To study the performance of the proposed method for disentangling the appearance and geometric information, we investigate the effect of different combinations of the geometric latent vector Z^g and the appearance latent vector Z^a .
-(1) Set the geometric latent vector Z^g to zero, and each time vary one dimension of the appearance variable Z^a from $[-\gamma, \gamma]$ with a uniform step
+(1) Set the geometric latent vector Z^g to zero, and each time vary one dimension of the appearance variable Z^a from $[-\gamma, \gamma]$ with a uniform step $\frac{2\gamma}{10}$, while holding the other dimensions of Z^a at zero.
+Some typical generated images are shown in Figure 3.
+(2) Set Z^a to be a fixed value, and each time vary one dimension of the geometric latent vector Z^g from $[-\gamma, \gamma]$ with a uniform step $\frac{2\gamma}{10}$, while keeping the other dimensions of Z^g at zero.
+Some representative generated results are shown in Figure 4.
+The full images corresponding to each dimensions of Z^a and Z^g are attached in the appendix.

-Figure 2.
-Example training images from CelebA.
+Figure 2: Example training images from CelebA.
 The training set contains 10000 images from CelebA, and they are cropped to 64×64 pixels by the OpenFace.
 These faces have different colors, illuminations, identities, viewing angles, shapes, and expressions.